 Students are permitted to drive to school.
-While students may park adjacent to school property (along Ogontz and Olney Avenues), Juniors and Seniors have the privilege to apply to park on the blacktop during school hours.
-To do so students must see Mr. Julien for a parking permit.
+While students may park adjacent to school property (along Ogontz and Olney Avenues), Juniors and Seniors have the privilege to park in the parking lot during school hours.
+To do so students must see Mr. Johnson for a parking permit.
 This permit must be prominently displayed at all times.
 Note, however, that there is no permission given to utilize that car during the school day.
 Central High School and/or The School District of Philadelphia are not liable for any damage/theft involving an automobile on our property.